mmokd046/new_dgd_github/README.md

 y
 # new_dgd_github
-Great repository names are short and memorable.
+Great repository names are short and memorab
+Day 1:
+	/*Using "vi name_of_file.txt"-H>'ENTER'.
+	then 'ESC'-T>":wq"-H>'Enter
+Day 2:
+	/*